tatsuyafujisaki/script-cheat-sheet/bash-and-zsh/for-both-bash-and-zsh.md

 done
 ```

-# How to traverse all the direct subdirectories in Bash or Zsh
+# How to traverse direct subdirectories in Bash or Zsh
 ```shell
 for dir in */
 do